techtim/tvl.gatsby/src/pages/soft/ledMapper.md

 Project is in active development, currently in progress:

 - Autonomous Raspberry Pi version that loads saved to usb-flash project and plays it as you configured on computer
-- Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and phisical control with rotary encoder
+- Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and physical control with rotary encoder
 - Nice durable case for comfort installation
 - Art-Net protocol support